Click on the dropdown button to translate.

 Exodus 24:4 “And Moses wrote all the words of the LORD.

-Admittedly, the context of above passage, was early in the wilderness journey, but if Moses began by writing down everything the LORD said, because the LORD directed him to do so, why would he later fail to record “all the words of the LORD?”
+Admittedly, the context of above passage, was early in the wilderness journey.
+But if Moses began by writing down “all the words of the LORD,” because the LORD directed him to do so, why would he later fail to record everything that Yehovah said to him?
+Just asking . . .

 Matthew 23:1-4 “Then Jesus spoke to the multitudes and to His disciples saying: ‘The scribes and the Pharisees sit in Moses’ seat [ruling the people] . . . .
 For they bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.’”